shadow2560/Ultimate-GNW-Hack-Script/README.md

 * game-and-watch-smw/smw/assets: Put the US sfc rom of Super Mario World named "smw.sfc", required to build the project.
 * game-and-watch-zelda3/zelda3/tables: Put the US sfc rom of Zelda3 named "zelda3.sfc", required to build the project.
 You can also put others sfc roms to use others languages, for example for french you must put the french rom of Zelda3 named "zelda3_fr.sfc".

+Note that you can also copy these files to the corresponding paths after the clone of the repositories, the repositories folders are around the script file and the folders in "_installer/resources" are mirors of the configs for the real repositories.

 ## First launch

 Execute the first, second and third choice in the main menu to install the environement.
 If you want to update the environement you can re-execute the second and third choice.
 If you want only update the repositories used you only need to execute the third choice.

 ## Typical use

 Most settings are set by default for a typical use, adjust them if you need before launching any script.
-If you close the script the settings will be reset to default.
 Most often you will need to change the size of the memory according to the one used on the Game-and-Watch, the model of the Game-and-Watch used and the boot type that you want.
 The settings are always displayed before the proposed choices in every menus.

+If you want to reset the settings just close the script, delete the file "params.bat" and relaunch the script.

 The backups are not unic for each console, only for each model so if you've already have the backup files of hte model you don't need to make it again.
 If you don't have it you will need to do them in the GnW-Backup menu (choice "2" and "3" in this menu).